 Competency 1 Demonstrates ethical and professional behavior Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Use all available resources to make ethical choices.
+Use all available resources to make ethical choices (NASW Code of Ethics, laws & regulations, models for decision making, standards for research, & other codes of ethics as appropriate.
 Demonstrate professional demeanor through communication (oral, written, electronic), by following good work habits (attendance, completion of assigned tasks, meeting deadlines), and by dressing congruently with the standards of the agency.
-Other: (To be identified by student)
+Use technology ethically and appropriately to facilitate practice outcomes.

 Competency 2 Engages diversity and difference in practice.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply knowledge of diverse groups to engage client systems.
-Other: (To be identified by student)
+Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at micro, mezzo, and macro levels.
+Present self as a learner and engage clients and constituencies as experts of their own experiences

 Competency 3 Advances human rights and social, economic, and environmental justice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Advocate for policies that advance human rights and social, economic, and environmental justice at the agency level.
-Other: (To be identified by student)

-Competency 4 Engages in practice-informed research and research-informed practice.
+Competency 4 Engages in practice- informed research and research- informed practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use experiences in practice to generate possible research questions.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use experiences in practice to inform scientific inquiry and generate possible research questions.

-Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 5 Engages in policy practice Identify social policy at the local, state, and federal levels that Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrates policy advocacy skills (at the agency or community level) such as developing a strategy, analyzing stakeholders, networking and developing coalitions, educating, persuading, and negotiating to achieve an outcome that advances social, economic, or environmental justice.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence impacts well-being, service delivery, and access to social services.
+Assess how social welfare and economic policies impact the delivery of and access to social services.